simonwalz/screen-save/README.md

 ## Limitations

 * Screen Version 4.01 is needed, to support queried commands.
 * Does not work on macOS, because there is no /proc filesystem.
+(Maybe with procfs on [MacFUSE](https://osxfuse.github.io/))
 * Changing the number of a window is not supported.
 The window number is read from the environment, which can not be updated by screen.
 * Saving window layouts is not jet implemented.